 SOC 101.
-Intro to Sociology.
+Introduction to Sociology.
 (3 Credits)

 This course is an introduction to the study of social groups and social relationships.
 The course analyzes basic sociological concepts to acquaint the student with the fundamental laws governing human relationships.
 Problems of social structure, social processes and social motivations will be considered.

 SOC 175.
-African Amer Reality & Culture.
+African American Reality and Culture.
 (3 Credits)

 SOC 203.
-Contemp Social Problems.
+Contemporary Social Problems.
 (3 Credits)

 This course provides the student with a perspective for viewing major problems confronting American society.
 An eclectic approach is utilized in the analysis of these problems, selected research studies are evaluated and field research trips are conducted as time allows.
-Special attention is given to mental health crime delinquency, poverty. mass media communication, prejudice, discrimination and urbanization.
+Special attention is given to mental health, crime, delinquency, poverty. mass media communication, prejudice, discrimination, and urbanization.

 SOC 255.
 Urban Society.
 (3 Credits)

-introduces the student to the complex nature of the urban area; sensitizes the student to the complexities of urban life; helps the student appreciate what it means to become meaningfully involved in their community and in today’s urban society.
+This course introduces the student to the complex nature of the urban area; sensitizes the student to the complexities of urban life; helps the student appreciate what it means to become meaningfully involved in their community and in today’s urban society.
 The course examines racial and ethnic diversity, concepts of the city, historical urbanization in diverse cultures, transportation, housing, population shifts, urban economics, employment, education, industrialization, international population and urbanization, community organization and planning, the church and urban society.
-3 credits.

 SOC 333.
 Families in Society.
 (3 Credits)